Program Director, Co-founder

 Her love of the outdoors and of people led her to a wilderness therapy program, where she worked for seven years serving as the company’s senior field instructor and then assistant field director.
 Karen was responsible for numerous business and program functions, including quality management, personnel management, training, and logistics.
 Karen’s experience with business, management, professional guiding and wilderness therapy prepared her well to be a part of the founding team at Elements.

 When she’s not busy managing the Elements field program, you can still usually find her outside.
-She wishes she had more time for rafting and hitting the tennis ball but mostly spends her time telemark skiing and exploring the nooks and crannies of Utah with her husband, three sons, and dog.
+She wishes she had more time for rafting and hitting the tennis ball but mostly spends her time telemark skiing and exploring the nooks and crannies of Utah with her husband and three sons.

 Karen was featured on Stories from the Field: Demystifying Wilderness Therapy on August 30, 2019.
 Listen to her journey into the field and her beliefs about wilderness therapy.